deltachat/deltachat-pages/en/help.md

-- Instant creation of **private chat profiles** with secure and interoperable [chatmail relays](https://chatmail.at/relays) that offer instant message delivery and Push Notifications for iOS and Android devices.
+- Instant creation of **private chat profiles** with secure and interoperable [chatmail relays](https://chatmail.at/relays) that offer instant message delivery, and Push Notifications for iOS and Android devices.

 - Pervasive [multi-profile](#multiple-accounts) and
   [multi-device](#multiclient) support on all platforms